GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (129) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is tripled.

 **Critical Failure**: The spell instead targets the closest creature to you.
 If no creature is within half of the range of this spell, it instead attacks you.

+#### Charged Wave

+**Minimum Tier**: 1

+**Casting Time**: 1 Action

+**Effect**: You direct a stream of energized particles in a 3 yard mikrofan.
+Anything within the cone is subject to a ki attack.

+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's mikrofan by 1 yard.

+**Critical Failure**: You gather and charge the particles, but lose control.
+This inflicts a Ki attack against yourself with a bonus equal to the spell's tier.

 #### Collapse